April Daylong Retreat 2026

 Broadcast Schedule

-Saturday, March 16th
+Saturday, March 15th

 5am to 7am: Choka; Zazen

-2pm to 4pm: Zazen
+11am to Noon: Zazen

-November 2023 Daylong Retreat
+March 2025 Daylong Retreat

-November 4th, 2023, 4:50am to 9pm (PST)
+March 15th, 2023, 4:50am to 9pm (PDT)

-This first weekend of November we will dive into intensive investigation of this great matter with a period set aside for extended practice.
+This third weekend of March we will dive into intensive investigation of this great matter with a period set aside for extended practice.
 This weekend event, centered on Saturdays full day of practice, is open for residential and drop-in attendance.
 If you would like to stay on campus and make the most of this weekend of practice please contact us to make arrangements.
 Please be aware that there is a minimum number of attendees required for us to support residential practice.
 We request that everyone who intends to join us beyond dropping in for a single period contact us with your plans.

 Additionally we will continue to broadcast these retreats via Zoom for those unable to join us in person.
 We will begin the online broadcast during regular Friday evening zazen and conclude after Sunday’s Zazenkai allowing for one to be able to extend ones practice beyond the full day.